Corporate Governance - Guidelines

 The Nominating & Corporate Governance Committee is responsible for reviewing the qualifications and independence of the members of the Board and its committees as well as the general composition of the Board.
 The Nominating & Corporate Governance Committee is responsible for identifying and recommending to the Board an annual slate of qualified nominees, including one or more nominees to fill vacancies on the Board that may occur between annual meetings.
 Final approval of the candidate is determined by the full Board.
 The invitation to join the Board should be extended by the Board.

-The Nominating & Corporate Governance Committee will evaluate director candidates submitted by shareholders in accordance with the applicable procedures set forth in the Corporation's proxy statement and pursuant to the criteria set forth above.
+The Nominating & Corporate Governance Committee will evaluate director candidates submitted by shareholders in accordance with applicable laws and procedures set forth in the Corporation’s proxy statement and pursuant to the criteria set forth above.

 Majority Voting for Directors